HixRaid/dummy-image-generator/README.md

 ## What is this

-Dummy Image allows you to dynamically create and return images of various sizes, colors and styles, providing flexible customization of image generation through a simple and user-friendly URL interface.
+Dummy Image Generator allows you to dynamically create and return images of various sizes, colors and styles, providing flexible customization of image generation through a simple and user-friendly URL interface.

 > Still in development